gennadiy-gaysha/portfolio_project_4/README.md

 The project aims to achieve a set of well-defined goals, each falling under one of the five primary epics.
-These epics, namely Admin Management, Post Management, Search and Filtering, User Management and Error Handling represent distinct aspects of the travel blog application.
+These epics, namely Admin Management, Post Management, Search and Filtering, User Management and Error Handling represent distinct aspects of the TravelBlog application.
 Each section within the project goals is designed to address specific requirements related to these epics, ensuring a cohesive and efficient implementation of the application.